diskoverdata/diskover-community/README.md

 ![diskover](docs/diskover.png?raw=true)

-diskover is a file system crawler that indexes your files metadata in [Elasticsearch](https://www.elastic.co) and visualizes your disk usage in [Kibana](https://www.elastic.co/products/kibana).
+diskover is a file system crawler that indexes your file metadata in [Elasticsearch](https://www.elastic.co) and visualizes your disk usage in [Kibana](https://www.elastic.co/products/kibana).
 It crawls and indexes your files on a local computer or remote server using nfs or cifs.

 File metadata is bulk added and streamed into Elasticsearch, allowing you to **search and visualize your files in Kibana without having to wait until the crawl is finished**. diskover is written in Python and runs on Linux, OS X/macOS and Windows.

 diskover aims to help manage your storage by identifying old and unused files and give better insights into file duplication and wasted space.
-It was originally designed for the vfx community to help deal with managing large amounts of data growth.
+It is designed to help deal with managing large amounts of data growth.

 ## Screenshots